glayneon/terraform-aws-remote-state/README.md

-# Terraform Module: terraform-aws-remote-state
+# Terraform Module: tf-aws-remote-state

 It's orianted from https://github.com/bincyber/terraform-aws-remote-state

-But I added this output can make backend config tf file.
+And I added this output can make backend config tf file for itself.
-Also, I added new name prefix and project name and assign them into resources by using local directive.
+Additionaly, I added new name prefix and project name and assign them into resources by using local directive.

 Thanks, bincyber :)